Dynamic Games

 - The folk theorem is a fundamental theoretical result stating that in infinitely repeated games, any feasible payoff vector can be achieved by a subgame perfect equilibrium if players are sufficiently patient.

-- Since its development (Friedman, 1971), much subsequent work has focused on equilibrium refinements that give stricter predictions.
+- Since its development by Friedman (1971), much subsequent work has focused on equilibrium refinements that give stricter predictions.

 - Another active area of work in game theory focuses on extensions of preferences of players that include behavioral traits (e.g., regret, cognitive costs, etc.).